cristianoliveira/ergo/README.md

 This project is constantly undergoing development, however, it's ready to use.
 Feel free to provide feedback as well as open issues.
 All suggestions and contributions are welcome. :)

+For help and feedback you can find us at #ergo-proxy channel on https://gopher.slack.com

 ## Why?

 Dealing with multiple apps locally, and having to remember each port representing each microservice is frustrating.
 I wanted a simple way to assign each service a proper local domain.
 Ergos solves this problem.